 Our easy overview introduces you to the basics of pensions, provides information on the products available and gives you helpful hints on things to consider.

-Pension Credit was introduced in October 2003 to make sure that everyone over the age of 60 has a minimum level of income.
+Pension Credit was introduced in October 2003 to make sure that everyone of qualifying age has a minimum level of income.
 It could mean that you get extra money every week.

 The age that you may be able to take Pension Credit will change in line with your state pension age.
 It's also worth knowing that the government rewards people over the age of 65 who have saved for their retirement.